 At NRS Relief, we are ready to respond to such challenges by offering high quality and cost-effective disaster relief supplies to international agencies, bilateral donors, governments and non-governmental organisations.
 Our international network and multilingual, multicultural staff work round-the-clock to assist our clients and partners around the globe.

 Natural disasters and humanitarian crises don’t keep time, so we make sure we are at your service 24/7 to readily respond to your emergency needs.
-In the immediate aftermath of any disaster, we provide core relief items and disaster relief supplies that are vital for survival, such as family tents, tarpaulins, blankets, water containers and solar lights.
+In the immediate aftermath of any disaster, we provide core relief items and disaster relief supplies that are vital for survival, such as family tents, tarpaulins, blankets and water containers.
 We keep a substantial supply of these products to answer immediate needs and we can respond to large demands within short periods of time.